ImrahnF/notes-PROG27545/README.md

   return "index";
 }
 ```
 This is used to specify which view/template (in this case, an HTML file) to render when the method under `GetMapping("/")` is called.
-Since this line runs when the user is at the base/default URL, it returns `"index"` which corresponds to the `"index.html"` file in the `templates/` folder.
+Since this line runs when the user is at the base/default URL, it returns `"index"` which corresponds to the `"index.html"` file in the `templates/` folder located [here](https://github.com/ImrahnF/todo-list-notes-PROG27545/tree/main/src/TodoListApplication/src/main/resources/templates).

 What this basically means in terms of **this project** is that when the user is at the URL `localhost:8080/`, it runs the `showTasks()` method that eventually returns `"index"` to load/render the `index.html` page.